Host Facilities for the Field Training Program

-The PREA Resource Center (PRC) and the Department of Justice’s (DOJ) PREA Management Office use the Field Training Program (FTP) to provide field auditing experience — in a supervised and supported environment — for auditor trainees who are seeking PREA auditor certification.
-The goal for this program is to strengthen auditor trainees’ PREA auditing skills, increase their experience with the PREA auditing process and methodology, enhance their understanding of the PREA Standards, and provide them with an opportunity to become familiar with and use the audit instrument and other audit tools and resources.
-As we build the strengths of our auditor trainees, PRC staff will also focus on providing service and support to the host facility while designing a roadmap to advance implementation efforts.
+As part of the requirement to achieve PREA auditor certification, the National PREA Resource Center (PRC) and the Department of Justice’s (DOJ) PREA Management Office use the Field Training Program (FTP) to provide field auditing experience, in a supervised and supported environment, for trainees who are seeking PREA auditor certification.
+The goals for this program are to strengthen auditor trainees’ PREA auditing skills, increase their experience with the PREA auditing process and methodology, enhance their understanding of the PREA Standards, and provide an opportunity to become familiar with and use the audit instrument and other audit tools.
+The success of the FTP relies upon acquiring confinement facilities willing to host the program whilst gaining the benefit of support and subject-matter expertise of FTP faculty and a roadmap to advance their PREA implementation efforts.

-Training audits will take place at selected FTP host facilities in 2023, where facility leadership and staff are provided the unique opportunity to participate in a PREA field training audit.
-Hosting an FTP audit connects facilities and their staff with subject matter experts, implementation assistance, and practical experience to prepare for a compliance audit.
-(Note: Participation in an FTP training audit does not qualify as a PREA compliance audit.)
-Experienced auditors as well as DOJ and PRC staff facilitate the field training audit and offer guidance and mentorship to auditor trainees and host facilities during every step of the process.
+Hosting an FTP audit allows host facilities to gauge where they are with PREA implementation and/or to advance and hone their sexual safety efforts.
+Host facilities can take advantage of subject matter experts, assistance with implementation challenges, and practical experience in preparing for an official compliance audit.
+(Note: Participation in an FTP training audit does not qualify as an official PREA compliance audit.)
+Experienced FTP faculty lead the field training audit, offer guidance and mentorship to trainees, and support host facilities through every step of the process.

-The field training audit process is similar to the PREA compliance audit process with pre-onsite, onsite, and post-onsite audit phases.
-The field training audit process differs by including a project kickoff phase prior to the pre-onsite phase.
-From the start of the project kickoff phase to the end of the post-onsite phase, the field training audit is 27 weeks in duration.
+The field training audit process mirrors an official PREA audit in most ways through pre-onsite, onsite, and post-onsite audit phases.
+The field training audit differs from that of an official PREA audit by: 1) including a project kickoff phase prior to the pre-onsite phase, 2) providing a Gap Analysis instead of a full PREA Audit Report, and 3) offering training and technical assistance in lieu of a corrective action period.
+From the start of the project kickoff phase to the end of the post-onsite phase, the field training audit is 27 weeks in duration and is broken down as follows:

-• During the eight-week project kickoff phase, the PRC’s FTP team will work closely with and provide ongoing support to the facility while it completes the Pre-Audit Questionnaire in the Online Audit System, prepares documentation and critical information for the audit team, and develops a facility PREA team to support audit functions.
-Frequent and regular contact is established in this phase to foster audit and logistical planning for the training audit.
+1. During the eight-week project kickoff phase, the PRC’s FTP faculty will work closely to provide ongoing support to the facility for completion of the Pre-Audit Questionnaire in the Online Audit System, obtaining information critical for the audit, and collaborating with the facility PREA team to support audit functions.
+Regular contact is established in this phase to facilitate audit and logistical planning.

-• During the five-day onsite phase, the FTP team will coordinate with facility staff to conduct a facility site review, observe sexual safety practices, test critical functions, interview staff and inmates/residents/detainees, and select additional documentation for review.
+3. During the four-day onsite phase, the FTP team will coordinate with facility staff to conduct the facility site review, observe sexual safety practices, test critical functions, interview staff and people in confinement, and conduct documentation review.

-• During the ten-week post-onsite phase, the FTP team will review and analyze the evidence collected during the pre-onsite and onsite phases and provide a written assessment of compliance, along with corrective action recommendations when necessary, on select PREA Standards often seen as the most challenging for implementing and sustaining compliance.
+4. During the ten-week post-onsite phase, the FTP team will analyze all evidence collected and provide a Gap Analysis report; a thorough assessment of compliance, with corrective action recommendations, on 18 select PREA Standards often found to be the most challenging for implementing and sustaining compliance.

-After the post-onsite phase ends, the PRC provides its FTP host facilities with up to 30 hours of subject matter expertise to prioritize implementation needs and remedy gaps in compliance identified by the training audit team.
+After the post-onsite phase ends, the FTP avails host facilities with up to 30 hours of technical assistance to prioritize targeted implementation needs and remedy gaps in compliance identified by the FTP team.

-While participation in the program requires staff time and the use of facility resources, such as space and equipment, there is no financial cost to facilities for participation in this unique training opportunity.
+While participation in the program requires staff time and the use of facility resources, such as space and equipment, there is no financial cost to facilities for taking advantage of this beneficial training opportunity.

 Facility eligibility

-In an effort to provide the most meaningful training experience, the PRC is seeking interested facilities, ideally with an average daily population between 100 and 800 for prisons and jails or at least 75 residents for juvenile facilities, that:
+In an effort to provide the most meaningful training experience, the PRC is interested in facilities, ideally with an average daily population between 200 and 1000 for prisons and jails or at least 75 residents for juvenile facilities, that:

 • Possess capability (i.e. adequate internet access) to complete an online Pre-Audit Questionnaire.